jdlcdl/k210comb/docs/hex_dump_example.md

 fffff0  ff ff ff ff  ff ff ff ff  ff ff ff ff  ff ff ff ff  |................|
 ```

+While SPIFFS is mostly empty (w/ 0xff bytes), we can see many copies of `settings.json`.
+This is a 'feature'
+of this filesystem type which prioritizes a 'sparse' layout and 'wear leveling' for performance and
+durability on SPI Flash chips.
+Note that we see it's 4-byte formatting markers every 128K.

-We can see our encrypted seed arouund 0xd18000 inside `seeds.json`:
+More interestingly, we can see our encrypted seed around 0xd18000 inside `seeds.json`:
 ```json
 {
   "f91a61f7": {